2026 Jeep Wrangler Buyers Guide | Jay Malone CDJR Hutchinson MN

 What 4WD systems does the 2026 Wrangler offer?

 The 4WD system your Wrangler comes with is one of the most important spec decisions in the lineup — and it changes significantly by trim.
+Every Wrangler has a true 4WD system with low range, but the type and capability ramp up as you move up through the lineup.

-The Rubicon's Rock-Trac system with its 4:1 crawl ratio is the benchmark for off-road 4WD in the half-ton class — it gives you four times the torque multiplication in low range compared to a standard part-time system.
-Combined with the Rubicon's standard front and rear electronic locking differentials, it's a fundamentally more capable off-road setup than any other trim in the lineup.
+The Rubicon’s Rock-Trac® system with its 4:1 crawl ratio is the benchmark for off-road 4WD in the half-ton class — it gives you four times the torque multiplication in low range compared to a standard part-time system.
+Combined with the Rubicon’s standard front and rear electronic locking differentials, it’s a fundamentally more capable off-road setup than any other trim in the lineup.
 For the full capability breakdown, see our 2026 Jeep Wrangler Off-Road Capability guide.

 What top options are available on the 2026 Wrangler?